Chike1990/Math-Magicians/math/README.md

 # Math Magician App
-This is a calculator app.
+The Math Magician App is a calculator app built with React.

 ![Screenshot](src/components/Screenshot.png)
 ## Built With